 About Turin 1911

-THREE FAIRS FOR THE 50 YEARS OF ITALY
+THREE EXHINITIONS FOR THE 50th ANNIVERSARY OF THE UNIFICATION OF ITALY

-To celebrate the 50th anniversary of the Kingdom of Italy and display Italy as a unified nation, in 1911 three Fairs were organized in the three Capitals of the newborn kingdom: a floral exposition in Florence, an exposition of arts and history in the Eternal City, Rome, and the growing economy show in Turin with the Exposition of Industry and Labor.
+To celebrate the 50th anniversary of the Kingdom of Italy and present Italy as a unified nation, three Expositions were organized in the three historical Capitals of the kingdom in 1911: a floral exposition in Florence, an exposition of arts and history in Rome, and the Exposition of Industry and Labor in Turin.

-STEFANO MOLLI'S RELEVANCE AND THE 'STYLE' OF THE FAIR
+STEFANO MOLLI'S RELEVANCE AND THE 'STYLE' OF THE EXPOSITION

 THE BUILT ENVIRONMENT OBJECTS AND THEIR MATERIALS

-Most of the pavilions were built in wood, reed, and plaster, such as the Pavilion of Fashion, the Alpine Village, and the Monumental Complex (Touring Club Italiano, 1911).
-Iron structures depicted in vermilion (Ferrettini, 1910a) were used in the Gallery of Electricity where pillars stood on plinths in bricks and mortar, similarly the Gallery of Great Britain was built with a metal structure (Touring Club Italiano, 1911).
-The Pavilion of Newspaper and the Stadium were the sole structures built in concrete and destined to survive after the Fair closing[4], the former was covered in bricks, the latter in natural stones (Ballatore & Gonella, 1910; “Il cemento armato all’Esposizione.
+Most of the pavilions, such as the Pavilion of Fashion, the Alpine Village, and the Monumental Complex were built with wood, canvas, and plaster (Touring Club Italiano, 1911).
+Red iron structures (Ferrettini, 1910a) were used in the Gallery of Electricity where pillars stood on plinths in bricks and mortar.
+The Pavilion of England was also built with a metal structure (Touring Club Italiano, 1911).
+The Newspaper Pavilion and the Stadium were the only structures built with reinforced concrete and destined to survive after the Fair's closing [4].
+The structure of the Newspaper Pavilion was covered in bricks, and the Stadium was decorated with natural stones (Ballatore & Gonella, 1910; “Il cemento armato all’Esposizione.
 Il Palazzo del Giornale,” 1910; “Lo Stadium,” 1910; Massaia, 1989; Touring Club Italiano, 1911)

-The entrance to the fairground cost 0.50[5] or 1 Italian lira[6], automobiles and other vehicles had to pay an admission ticket.
-Pocket-sized photographic cameras were also allowed upon a payment of 1 lira ticket, while bicycles were not allowed (Touring Club Italiano, 1911).
+A regular entrance ticket to the fairground cost 0.50[5] or 1 Italian lira[6].
+Automobiles and other vehicles had to pay an admission ticket as well.
+Pocket-size photographic cameras were also allowed upon payment of 1 lira, while bicycles were not allowed (Touring Club Italiano, 1911).

-Transportation services as two lines of aerial tramways, ferry boats on the Po – named Rome and Turin (Moriondo, 1981) -, and electric omnibus offered privileged points of view moving people from one point to another (Touring Club Italiano, 1911).
-An ‘aerial train’ composed of an airship leading two or three hot air balloons should move people from the Fair to the church of Superga in 6-7 minutes, but it was never realized (Moriondo, 1981).
-For the 1911 Fair, the train was connected from Porta Nuova station to the fairground[7], and a public transportation service was established for visitors using electric cars[8].
+Transportation services included two lines of aerial tramways, and two ferry boats named Rome and Turin (Moriondo, 1981).
+An electric omnibus offered privileged points of view as it moved people from one point to another (Touring Club Italiano, 1911).
+An ‘aerial train’ was designed to transport people from the Fair to the church of Superga in 6-7 minutes, but it was never realized (Moriondo, 1981).
+For the 1911 Fair, a train led from the main railway station of Porta Nuova station to the fairground[7], and a public transportation service was established for visitors using electric cars[8].

 THE RELEVANCE OF TURIN 1911 IN HISTORY

-Electricity was the main subject of the Fair (Buscioni, 1990).
-At the Paris 1900, Fair electricity was also introduced but solely under special conditions and without using direct electric current; while in Turin 1911 the production of electricity was displayed and the advancements of the last decade in the electricity applications to machinery were exhibited (Soleri, 1910) in the two largest structures, the Gallery of Electricity (20000 m2) and the Gallery of Machines (30000 m2) (Ferrettini, 1910b).
+Electricity was one of the main protagonists of the Exposition (Buscioni, 1990).
+At the Paris 1900 Fair, electricity was also introduced but only under special conditions and without using direct electric current.
+In Turin 1911 the production of electricity was displayed and the advancements of the last decade in the applications electricity to machinery exhibited in the two largest structures, the Gallery of Electricity (20000 m2) and the Gallery of Machines (30000 m2) (Ferrettini, 1910b; Soleri, 1910)).

-Many attractions cheered the event: new bridges, ferryboats, aerial transportations (“Un’occhiata preventiva all’Esposizione di Torino,” 1910), but also the Stadium - the largest stadium in the world at that time (Lavini, 1911) hosting 40000 spectators (Ballatore & Gonella, 1910) and built in 10 months (Massaia, 1989) -, the Gallery of Machines – also named Palace of Wonders – showed innovations such as the wireless telephone, magnetic telephone, loudspeaker telephone, the remote transmission of photographs, the magnetic field by Galileo Ferraris, cold lightning by Moore, the rotating electric field by Arnò, X-rays applications, experiences on rarefied gases and cathode-rays by Tesla company as to display the scientific progress of the many participating nations (“In Giro per Le Mostre Torinesi,” 1911).
+The Exposition featured many attractions: new bridges, ferryboats, aerial transportations (“Un’occhiata preventiva all’Esposizione di Torino,” 1910), and also the Stadium - the largest stadium in the world at that time (Lavini, 1911) capable of hosting 40000 spectators (Ballatore & Gonella, 1910) and built in only 10 months (Massaia, 1989).
+The Machinery Hall– also named Palace of Wonders – showed innovations such as the wireless telephone, magnetic telephone, loudspeaker telephone, the remote transmission of photographs, and the magnetic field by Galileo Ferraris, among many others (“In Giro per Le Mostre Torinesi,” 1911).

 Many historical happenings and events accompanied the Fair, such as the closing of the Pavilion of Turkey after Italy declared war on Turkey on the 29th September 1911 (Moriondo, 1981; “Torino.
-La Chiusura Del Padiglione Turco,” 1911), international regattas, airships races and the Turin-Rome-Turin aerial races, sportive competitions in the Stadium, award ceremonies, and several concerts conducted by Toscanini in the Palace of Festivals (Ferrettini, 1912; “L’ora del compenso,” 1911; Touring Club Italiano, 1911).
+La Chiusura Del Padiglione Turco,” 1911), international regattas, the Turin-Rome-Turin "aerial races," sporting competitions in the Stadium, award ceremonies, and several concerts conducted in the Palace of Festivals and Concerts (Ferrettini, 1912; “L’ora del compenso,” 1911; Touring Club Italiano, 1911).

-At the end of the Fair, the white city was gradually dismantled, storms of workers demolished the structures on the 20th of November already, the wood was sold, even if some portions of pavilions remained exposed to vandalism and bad weather – some remains were still there in the 1920-21 - , also due to the break out of World War I (Massaia, 1989; Moriondo, 1981; “Quella Che Fu,” 1912).
-Nevertheless, something remained:«Ciò che fu, rivive»[12] (“Quella che fu,” 1912), the Fair revives under other shapes because new ideas sprout, the Fair made its mark.
-The Fair was the largest ever held in Italy (Moriondo, 1981) and one of the largest ever had in the world (Massaia, 1989; Moriondo, 1981), before Expo 2015.
+After the official closing of the Exposition on the 20th of November 1911, the white city was gradually dismantled.
+The great part of the wood was sold, even if some portions of pavilions remained exposed to vandalism and bad weather, also due to the break out of World War I (Massaia, 1989; Moriondo, 1981; “Quella Che Fu,” 1912).
+Nevertheless, the Fair left its mark as the largest exposition ever held in Italy (Massaia, 1989; Moriondo, 1981), before Expo 2015.

 References